gamer-project/gamer/doc/wiki/Physics-Modules-related/Chemistry-and-Radiation.md

 ## Remarks

 ### GRACKLE Configuration
-The floating-point accuracy and OpenMP support between GRACKLE and GAMER must be consistent with each other.
+The OpenMP support between GRACKLE and GAMER must be consistent with each other.
 See
 [[Library Configurations -- GRACKLE | Installation:-External-Libraries#GRACKLE]]
 for details.